corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 This works particularly well when one bounded context (auth, search, billing) is the right unit to migrate.
 The pattern is often called ["strangler fig,"](https://martinfowler.com/bliki/StranglerFigApplication.html) because the new service grows around the old one until it eventually replaces it entirely.

-## Practical Migration Tips
+{% info(title="Practical Migration Tips") %}

-**Start with a service that has a clear boundary.** Don't pick the most central, most-deployed service in your fleet.
+**Start with a service that has a clear boundary.**

+Don't pick the most central, most-deployed service in your fleet.
 Pick the one where the contract with the rest of the system is well-defined and the blast radius is small.

-**Keep the same API contract.** If your Go service exposes a REST API, your Rust service should too: same paths, same JSON shapes, same error envelope.
+**Keep the same API contract.**

+If your Go service exposes a REST API, your Rust service should too: same paths, same JSON shapes, same error envelope.
 The migration is invisible to clients, and you can swap traffic incrementally with a gateway.

-**Don't translate idioms verbatim.** Resist the urge to write Go-flavoured Rust. `if err != nil { return err }` becomes `?`.
+**Don't translate idioms verbatim.**

+Resist the urge to write Go-flavoured Rust. `if err != nil { return err }` becomes `?`.
 Goroutine-per-request becomes `tokio::spawn` only when you actually need it (axum already concurrently handles requests).
 Interfaces with one method usually become trait bounds on a generic, not `Box<dyn Trait>`.

-**Use the compiler as a pair programmer.** Rust's compiler errors are usually pretty good.
+**Use the compiler as a pair programmer.**

+Rust's compiler errors are usually pretty good.
 Read them slowly.
 They almost always tell you the right answer.
 The team members who struggle longest are the ones who fight the compiler instead of treating it as a collaborator.

-**Invest in training early.** I've seen teams try to do a Rust migration "on the side," learning as they go.
+**Invest in training early.**

+I've seen teams try to do a Rust migration "on the side," learning as they go.
 It rarely ends well.
 It's a bit like training for a marathon by signing up for the race and then trying to run it without any prior training.
 You can do it, but it's going to be painful and you might not finish.

 Block off real time for learning: a workshop, [an online course](https://course.corrode.dev/), paired sessions on real code.
 The upfront investment pays back many times over once the team is fluent.
 (Hey, if you want to talk about training options, [I'm happy to chat](/services).)

+{% end %}

 ## Keeping Go's Strengths

 Not everything should be migrated.
-Go is excellent for:

-- **Kubernetes-native tooling**: operators, controllers, CRDs.
-The ecosystem is overwhelmingly in Go.
-- **CLI utilities and dev tooling**: fast compiles, easy cross-compilation, simple deployment.
-- **Glue services**: thin API layers, proxies, format converters.
-The boilerplate ratio in Rust isn't worth it here.
-- **Anywhere your team velocity matters more than absolute correctness guarantees**.

-This is not a niche position.
-It lands harder coming from a company that ships both languages at scale:
+Go is excellent for Kubernetes-native tooling such as operators, controllers, and CRDs, where the ecosystem is overwhelmingly in Go.
+It's also a great fit for CLI utilities and dev tooling, thanks to its fast compiles, easy cross-compilation, and simple deployment story.
+Glue services like thin API layers, proxies, and format converters are another sweet spot, since the boilerplate ratio in Rust isn't worth it for that kind of work.
+And more broadly, Go shines anywhere your team velocity matters more than absolute correctness guarantees.

 > Go is a very fine choice for networking services.
 We have a lot of Go at Canonical &mdash; Juju is a huge Go codebase.
 >